Flies are one of the most annoying things about summer and spring, but it’s even more aggravating when you have to deal with flies near your dog.

 If you find one of these flies on your dog, don’t panic- flick it away with your finger and forget about it!

-13. Eye Gnats
+13. Eye Gnat

-Eygnats typically come out during the summer and live in large numbers on the moist ground or near fresh water.
+Eygnats typically come out during the summer and live in large numbers on moist ground or near fresh water.
 They will travel from up to 100 miles away if they sense food sources.

-Gnats will land on you, bite you and then feed off your blood.
+Gnats will land on you, bite you, and then feed off your blood.
 A dog’s nose is much closer than yours, so it doesn’t take long for them to find an elegant one.

-14. Tsetse Flies
+14. Tsetse Fly

 Tsetse flies don’t necessarily like to feed on dogs specifically, but they have an affinity towards blood, making them even more dangerous than most other types of flies on dogs.